I Am AIA:

 Simply stated, I make sure buildings don’t fall down.
-However I think we are more than that.
-We are an essential component to a team of professionals that ensures that buildings are safe for the public.
-We have to look at “What happens if…”.
-When it comes to renovating old buildings I like to think that when the job is done nobody knows we were there…our “Leave No Trace” philosophy.
+However, I think we are more than that.
+We are an essential component of a team of professionals that ensures that buildings are safe for the public.
+We must look at “What happens if…”.
+When it comes to renovating old buildings, I like to think that when the job is done nobody knows we were there…our “Leave No Trace” philosophy.

 What inspired you today?

 Our clients and our team.
-We work with some of the most talented architects, contractors and developers in the Northwest.
+We team with some of the most talented architects, contractors, and developers in the Northwest.
 We work hard to build and maintain those relationships.
 In conjunction with that, we have an amazing and unique group of engineers that are responsive and creative.
-I am inspired every morning when I come into work.
+I am inspired every morning by my colleagues.